Sedaka's Back

 Sedaka's Back is a compilation album by American singer-songwriter Neil Sedaka.
-The record, composed of selections from his previous three albums, which had been released only in the UK, was released on Elton John's label, The Rocket Record Company, in 1974.
-Three singles were released from this album: "Laughter in the Rain" (a #1 hit), "The Immigrant" (dedicated to John Lennon) and "That's When the Music Takes Me."
+The record, composed of selections from his previous three albums, which had been released only in the UK, was released on Elton John's label, the Rocket Record Company, in 1974.
+Three singles were released from this album: "Laughter in the Rain" (a No. 1 hit), "The Immigrant" (dedicated to John Lennon) and "That's When the Music Takes Me."
 The latter two songs were both Top 40 hits.
-Also included were songs that were turned into hits by other artists: "Solitaire" (The Carpenters) and "Love Will Keep Us Together" (The Captain & Tennille).
+Also included were songs that were turned into hits by other artists: "Solitaire" (the Carpenters) and "Love Will Keep Us Together" (the Captain & Tennille).
 The album reached No. 23 on the US Billboard album charts and was certified Gold for shipping half a million sales.